 With millions of pets flooding US animal shelters every year, animal overpopulation is a real epidemic.
 According to the American Society to Prevent Cruelty to Animals (ASPCA), 6.5 million pets enter shelters every year.
 When you have your pet spayed or neutered, you can rest easy knowing you’re not contributing to animal homelessness.
 Pet spay and neuter surgery also gives your pet innumerable benefits they couldn’t receive any other way.
-At Overland Veterinary Clinic, we counsel clients in Los Angeles and area communities about this specific procedure and how to help their pets recover.
+At Overland Veterinary Clinic, we counsel clients in Palms and area communities about this specific procedure and how to help their pets recover.

 What are the Benefits?

 When you have your male pet neutered or your female pet spayed, they receive many medical and behavioral benefits.
 The chances for certain gender specific cancers are markedly decreased.
 In both males and females, roaming behavior is diminished, which can result in your pet becoming lost, injured or stolen.
 Other benefits of pet spay and neuter surgery include:

 - The incidence of mammary gland tumors is reduced in females, which are oftentimes malignant.

 - The chances for ovarian and uterine cancers are reduced in females.

 - The amount of unwanted pregnancies and litters is reduced in females.

 - The incidence of prostate disease is markedly reduced in males.

 - The chances of developing testicular cancer are eliminated in males.